GitMarshallBill/docsfornems/docs/gettingstarted/platforms.rst

 Initializing a NEMS Server within a Docker Container is different than all other platforms.

-On the Docker host, simply run
+On the Docker host, simply run:

 .. code-block:: console